-Xiaoqing Lu Boynton is a Senior Director at ASG, where she advises clients on government affairs strategies to support their success in the China market.
+Xiaoqing Lu Boynton is a Senior Vice President at ASG, where she advises clients on government affairs strategies to support their success in the Chinese market.
 She helps clients navigate Chinese industry policy issues, particularly in the healthcare and life sciences sector.

 Ms. Boynton most recently served as a Fellow with the Global Health Policy Center at the Center for Strategic and International Studies (CSIS).
 Previously, she was a Fellow with the CSIS Freeman Chair in China Studies, where she worked on projects related to China’s domestic socioeconomic transformation.
 She also consulted for Eurasia Group and Global Health Strategies (GHS) on health issues in China.
 She also worked at the Woodrow Wilson Center and the American Bar Association’s Asia Law Initiative in Beijing.